José Juan Vázquez

-José Juan Vázquez Gómez ([xoˈse ˈxwam ˈbaskes]; born 14 March 1988), also known as Gallito, is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club Tijuana.
+José Juan Vázquez Gómez ([xoˈse ˈxwam ˈbaskes]; born 14 March 1988), also known as Gallito, is a former Mexican professional footballer who last played as a defensive midfielder for Ecuadorian club Aucas.

 Club career

 Celaya

 José Juan Vázquez began playing football professionally at the age of 19 in the fourth and third divisions of Mexico with teams such as Atlético San Francisco and Atlético Comonfort in the fourth division, and for Cuervos Negros de Zapotlanejo, América Manzanillo, and finally his home town team Celaya in the third division.

 During his stay with Celaya, he was a part of the squad that achieved promotion to the Liga de Ascenso (Second Division) for the Clausura 2011 tournament.
 Vázquez made his second division debut with Celaya on 29 July 2011 against Leones Negros in which he played the entire 90 minutes of the game and subsequently became an undisputed starter for the rest of the season.
 Vázquez eventually was loaned to Club León for the Clausura 2012 tournament, one season after accomplishing promotion with Celaya.